What workers need to know about employment law before starting their new job

 Employment Law is constantly being updated, from small to major reforms, to accommodate and protect individuals in the workplace.

-Most employees and employers are now covered by the national Fair Work Act 2009, and the Modern Awards which commenced under that Act in 2010.
+Most employees and employers are now covered by the national Fair Work Act 2009, and modern awards which apply to their job or industry.

 Employment Law helps employees to: